bootchk/solarRadioFirefly/readme.md

 Libraries
 -

-Depends on nRF5x library and sleepSyncAgent library (built for the architecture Arm M0 or M4.)
+Depends on libraries : (built for the architecture Arm M0 or M4, with suffix 51 or 52

+    - sleepSyncAgent
+    - radioSoC
+    - embeddedMath
+    - nRF5x

-Both are specified in the Eclipse build configuration with paths to your local copy.
+All are specified in the Eclipse build configuration with paths to your local copy.
+Order of linking is important

 Board configuration